JaWest777/Assessment-Proposal/AUPRO proposal UP2110884.md

 # Software Proposal Form - example

-- Your name: Nigel Tufnel
+- Your name: Jake West
 - Your project title: Echo Duel

 # Describe the theme or key idea behind your project